Nonmonotonic quantum phase gathering in curved spintronic circuits: Semiclassical conductance

 For a realistic modelling of the experimental conditions, the effects of disorder and/or sample averaging need to be taken into account.
 This means that the sums in (\ref{Tmn}) and (\ref{Rmn}) need to run over different configurations including classical path fluctuations.
 Moreover, an average over a small energy window around the Fermi energy can be also implemented to take into account the effects of finite (though low) temperatures.
 Due to the presence of the orbital-phase factors $\exp[ik_{\text F}(L_\Gamma-L_{\Gamma'})]$, the averaging procedure shows that the only surviving terms in (\ref{Tmn}) and (\ref{Rmn}) are those corresponding to pairs of paths $\{\Gamma,\Gamma'\}$ with the same geometric length, $L_\Gamma = L_{\Gamma'}$.
 Other contributions simply average out due to rapid oscillations of the orbital-phase factors.
 However, identifying these pairs of paths contributing to the transmission in (\ref{Tmn}) is generally difficult unless two-fold reflection symmetry along the axis connecting the contact leads is preserved.
 Otherwise, it results most convenient to resort to the quantum reflection (\ref{Rmn}) by taking advantage of unitarity.
 Moreover, when the conducting loops are well coupled to the leads, the carriers tend to escape after a few windings.
 In this case, it has been shown that the most relevant features of the conductance are fully captured by considering only the shortest paths.\cite{FR04,NFSRN13,WSRBFN19}

 By assuming two-fold symmetric configurations and well-coupled leads, the conductance can be calculated from the simplified transmission amplitudes

 with

 and $R_{vu}$ defined in Eq. (\ref{Rvu}).
-Notice that we have dropped the phase factor $\exp[ik_{\text F}P/2]$ from Eq. (\ref{tmn0}) corresponding to CCW/CW orbital paths of length $P/2$, which have turned irrelevant to the transmission.
+Notice that we have dropped a phase prefactor $\exp[ik_{\text F}P/2]$ from Eq. (\ref{tmn0}) corresponding to CCW/CW orbital paths of length $P/2$, irrelevant to the transmission (\ref{Tmn}).
 By using time-reversal symmetry ($R_{vu}^\dagger=R_{uv}$) and working in the eigenbasis of $U_\pm(N)$, Eq. (\ref{eigeneqn}), we find from Eq. (\ref{LB}) that the conductance within this approximation takes the form\cite{G1G2}

 with $\phi$ the global spin phase gathered by the carriers in a round trip.

 However, in most experimental situations the two-fold symmetry can not be assumed.
 This general case can be modelled by resorting to the reflection probabilities (\ref{Rmn}) after noticing that, for any backscattering path $\Gamma$, there exists another path $\tilde{\Gamma}$ with exactly the same length that follows the trajectory defined by $\Gamma$ but in opposite direction.
 Namely, $\Gamma$ and $\tilde{\Gamma}$ are time-reversed paths.
 By considering well-coupled leads, we find that they correspond to CCW/CW single-winding paths of length $P$.
 The corresponding reflection amplitudes take the form